 Salty, fatty meats pair well with refreshing and fruit-forward wines.
 This is because foods high in umami reduce your perception of fruit flavors in wine and increase your sense of bitterness, and fatty foods demand high acidity to refresh and cleanse your palate.
 The best wine for a plate stacked with salami and prosciutto will often be a zippy, fruity still or sparkling white.

 If you love dry whites, try a Sancerre or Pouilly-Fume with your appetizer course.
 Made from Sauvignon Blanc grapes, these wines are grown on opposite banks of the Loire River in France.
 They’re usually unoaked and display refreshingly high acidity and vibrant peach, apple, and lemon notes.
+They are a delicious choice for food with wine.

 Or, if you’re into sparkling wine, go with a Sekt: sparkling wine from Germany or Austria.
 It’s often made using grapes native to the region like Riesling and Sylvaner, making it a perfect match for dry sausages like Hesse’s famous Ahle Wurst.
 And because Sekt tends to be low in alcohol, it won’t increase the burn of spicy meats like Calabrese or chorizo.